 Intimate Care-would be provided by two members of staff one to support and one witness.
-Intimate Care would be provided in school medical room for access to medical bed, sterile equipment, safety equipment.
-The Intimate care log completed.
+Intimate Care would be provided in school medical room for access to medical bed, sterile equipment, safety equipment, and the Intimate Care log completed.

-Intimate care procedures (ICP) will be carried out in Medical Room AKA Galaxy Room
+Intimate care procedures (ICP) will be carried out in our Medical Room.